astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Use pre-built XCom backends

-If you want to store your XComs in either AWS S3 or GCP Cloud Storage, you can leverage the pre-built custom XCom backends in the [Astronomer provider](https://registry.astronomer.io/providers/astronomer-providers/versions/latest) package.
-In addition to saving your XComs in a remote storage, these XCom backends also contain custom serialization methods for Pandas dataframes and datetime date objects.
+If you want to store your XComs in either AWS S3 or GCP Cloud Storage, you can use the pre-built custom XCom backends in the [Astronomer provider](https://registry.astronomer.io/providers/astronomer-providers/versions/latest) package.
+In addition to saving your XComs in a remote storage, these XCom backends also contain custom serialization methods for Pandas `dataframes` and `datetime` date objects.

 To use these Astronomer's XCom backends, follow these steps: